datajoint/element-calcium-imaging/README.md

     python workflow_imaging/populate.py
     ```

 + For inserting new subjects or new analysis parameters, step 1 needs to be re-executed.
-Make sure to modify `prepare.py` with the new information.

 + Rerun step 2 and 3 every time new sessions or clustering data become available.